CSecLab/cseclab.github.io/3pdroid.md

 ### Demo and Results
 The results of the experimental evaluation described in the paper can be downloaded [here](../data/3pdroid_results.zip).
-To request the access to 3PDroid demo or obtain the source code, please contact luca.verderame(A)dibris.unige.it
+To request access to 3PDroid demo or obtain the source code, please contact luca.verderame(A)dibris.unige.it

 ### The Paper
 ***On the (Un)Reliability of Privacy Policies in Android Apps***